reachlocal/liger/api/page.js.md

 # API

-Below is a list of the most commonly used functions that Liger provides.
+Below is a list of the most commonly used functions that LigerMobile provides.
 In most cases you simply call the method with the required arguments, however, in the case of the PAGE.childUpdates and PAGE.closeDialogArguments functions, the common practitice is to overwrite them in the calling pages javascript.

 - Open New Page Functionality